nord-e/nord-e.github.io/README.md

-* **Make complexity feel simple. \
+* **Make complexity feel simple** \
-** Whether for tech pros or non-technical users, I turn complex systems into clear, usable content. \
+  Whether for tech pros or non-technical users, I turn complex systems into clear, usable content.

-* **Put the customer at the center. \
+* **Put the customer at the center** \
-** I identify user pain points early, then improve their journey with precise, data-backed updates. \
+  I identify user pain points early, then improve their journey with precise, data-backed updates.